web-apps-in-lisp/web-apps-in-lisp.github.io/content/tutorial/first-URL-parameters.md

 {% if debug %} debug info! {% endif %}
 ```

-And add arguments to the `render` function:
+And pass the variable to the `render` function:

 ```lisp
 (render *template-product*